Learn how to save energy at home, at work, and more!

 Making a conscious effort to create new energy-saving habits like these is a really easy way to save energy — and money — at home.

-How to save energy in your kitchen
+How to conserve energy in your kitchen

 Try to only use hot water when you really need it.
 Everytime you turn the faucet to hot, energy is used to heat up the water.
 So, it will save you a whole lot of energy just by simply using cold water whenever you can.